Mil000D/Project4APBD/README.md

-# Project: Inventory Management REST API
+# Project 4 : Summary

 In this project, we will develop a REST API application for managing inventory and products.